Kometa-Team/Kometa/docs/defaults/defaults.md

 ## Configurations

-To run a default pmm file you can simply add it to your `metadata_path` using `pmm` like so:
+To run a default pmm Metadata file you can simply add it to your `metadata_path` using `pmm` like so:

 ```yaml
 libraries: